mabuchilab/QNET/README.rst

 - Ryan Hamerly
 - Michael Hush

-Work on QNET was directly supported by DARPA-MTO under Award No. N66001-11-1-4106, by the National Science Foundation under Grant No. PHY-1005386.
+Work on QNET was directly supported by DARPA-MTO under Award No. N66001-11-1-4106.
 Nikolas Tezak is also supported by a Simons Foundation Math+X fellowship as well as a Stanford Graduate Fellowship.

 License
 -------